Women in Devon How Do You Feel About Exercising in the Dark Winter Evenings?

 Being the Winter, it Could Be Cold and Wet Outside

-Right now, when our general mood is lower than before, it is even more important to get up and move.
+Plus, when our general mood is lower it is even more important to get up and move.
 Doing a little bit of exercise might be just what you need to feel better.

 We would also love to hear your views about exercising outside in the dark, so please do get in touch.